What's better than beer? How about beer paired with fun hiking trails, cool downtowns, unique shops, tons of dining options, and seasonal events?

 City Island & Harrisburg Attractions

 The Susquehanna River corridor offers visitors plenty of fun indoor and outdoor activities.
-Spend an afternoon on City Island, where you can play mini-golf, take a scenic ride on the Pride of the Susquehanna, or catch a Senator's baseball game (and fireworks!).
+Spend an afternoon on City Island, playing mini-golf, taking a scenic ride on the Pride of the Susquehanna, or catching a Senator's baseball game (and fireworks!).
 Susquehanna Outfitters offers kayak, canoe, and paddleboard rentals with shuttle service.
-Speed around the track at up to 50 mph at Autobahn Indoor Speedway, or play arcade games at Dave & Buster's.
+Speed around an indoor track at up to almost 50 mph at K1 Speed (formerly Autobahn Indoor Speedway), or play arcade games at Dave & Buster's.
 If you like history, visit the Pennsylvania State Capitol Building, the State Museum of Pennsylvania, or the National Civil War Museum.

 Mark Your Calendar